 At Highweek School we have a dedicated member of staff working with SEND within the school.
-As SENDco (Special Educational Needs and Disability Coordinator), Victoria Benfield, relies on the hard work of her team to support pupils with additional needs individually or in groups.
+As SENDco (Special Educational Needs and Disability Coordinator), they rely on the hard work of their team to support pupils with additional needs individually or in groups.
 Some members of staff work with individual children who have Educational Health Care Plans (the old statements) and require full time support in class, while others work with many children on the SEND register that may have difficulties with speech and language, fine and gross motor skills or the acquisition of literacy/numeracy skills.

 Teaching assistants support individual children or small groups of children as recommended by the class teachers.

 We are also very fortunate to have the expertise of other specialists from within the school, but also come in from other organisations.